 2.2.1.2 SSR markers are expressed co-dominantly, are generally easy to score (record) and can readily be mapped.
-They have been shown to be capable of analysis in different laboratories, and (given sufficient attention to experimental conditions) are robust and repeatable.
+They have been used and analyzed in different laboratories, and under specific experimental conditions are generally robust and repeatable.
 In addition, they can be analyzed using automated, high throughput, non-radioactive DNA sequencers, based either on gel electrophoresis or capillary electrophoresis, and several can be analyzed simultaneously (multiplexing).